fraterrisus/walkthroughs/phantasie-1/index.md

 Our first stop is indeed said dungeon, just N of the Red Pony.

-Your first bit of kit upgrade isn't too far from the entrance, but might be a stretch for a first-level party.
+Your first bit of kit upgrade isn't too far from the entrance but is probably a stretch for a first-level party.
 Head S to a crossroads and pick the lock to the E if you can.
 There's a fight beyond, and then a trap hiding at the intersection.

 If you can't pick that first lock, there's a second way in if you go S, E, and N to another locked door.
 If you make it through that and into the small room in the NW, head W until you find the same trapped intersection.

 From there follow the hallway N; there's probably at least one random combat here.
-The door at the end of the hall also has a combat.
+The door at the end of the hall also has an encounter.
 On the far side you'll find a chest with a Small Shield +2, Small Axe, and Leather Armor, all of which are upgrades over your starting equipment.

 It's not a bad idea to simply collect this gear, leave the dungeon (don't save the map), return to Pelnor to rest and assign items, then come back until everyone has a complete set.
-That will probably get you up to level 3 or so, depending on how high your party's Charisma is and whether you can afford the levels.
+That will probably get you up to level 3 or so, depending on how high your party's Charisma is and whether you can afford the training.
 If you're carrying a Monk, go ahead and teach them *Transportation*, which will allow you to jump between towns without needing to brave overland travel.
 (You will eventually *need* this spell to beat the game, but it's also available to Wizards at level 5.)
 When you're ready to explore the rest of the dungeon, meet me in the next paragraph.

 From the entrance crossroads, go W, turn N, and take your first W. There's a locked grate here that you can't open.
 Let's see if we can do something about that: return E and S, then go W, S, and into the W room.
 Push the button here to open the grate, then go back.
 There's an old man here.
 Talk to him and he'll give you the **Air Rune**.
 Just like that, we've ticked our first box on the path to victory!